nksaraf/nksaraf/README.md

 * powerful custom React hooks
 * Researching using natural language to write code for us...

-Built apps with: React, React Query, Relay, GraphQL, Recoil, Prisma, Hasura, Monaco Editor, NextJS
+Have built apps with: React, React Query, Relay, GraphQL, Recoil, Prisma, Hasura, Monaco Editor, NextJS, Framer motion, React router, ....

 🔭.
 Some of the open source projects I've worked on, or, are in progress: